pablocasares/enricher/docs/joiners_enrichers/enrichers.md

 ```

 ### GeoIpEnrich
-The GeoIpEnrich allows us enrich streams with information about IP location, internally the enricher uses database in order to determine the IP location.
+The GeoIpEnrich allows us enrich streams with information about IP location, internally the enricher uses MaxMind [databases](https://dev.maxmind.com/geoip/geoip2/downloadable/) in order to determine the IP information.

 ```json
 {